 For some people this really is the dream.
 Motherhood makes them complete.
 They call themselves a home-executive or whatever and that’s the end of that.
 Others soon quickly realise that as much as they love them, their kids don’t define them and they actually need to be gainfully employed (and perhaps more intellectually stimulated) to be a happy, functioning member of society (aka tax payer!).

 At the end of the day. parenting is pretty much one of those things everyone messes up at some point.
 If you go to work you’ll be accused of neglect.
 Stay at home and it makes them feel smothered.
 You can’t win.
 That said, doing a legit job, doesn’t make you less of a parent.
 I get that being with the kids 24/7 makes some people happy but it also makes others bored.
 Also from the kid’s point of view, seeing your parents going off to work isn’t necessarily a bad thing.
-They need to learn to survive without Mummy/Daddy to hold their hand.
-Also, kids should learn that for most people getting out of bed and going to work to earn money is a necessity.
+They do eventually need to learn to survive without Mummy/Daddy around to hold their hand.
+Also, kids should learn the harsh reality that for most people getting out of bed and going to work to earn money is a necessity.
 Money doesn’t grow on trees.
 Seeing parents having job that gives them purpose and fulfilment might also become a source of inspiration for kids.
 Who knows?
-All I’m saying that part-time parenting (as some people would call it) may not be such a bad thing.
+All I’m saying that this whole part-time parenting malarky (as some people would call it) may not be such a bad thing.

 To conclude this essay, we live in an age where people don’t really want to work.
 I agree there are more fun things to do than go to the office.
 But we also have responsibilities in life.
 To enjoy a nice lifestyle, you often need money and sadly most people aren’t born with a silver spoon in their mouths and may not necessarily acquire the required rinsing skills to bag ourselves a rich hubby/wife so we suck it up and go to work.
 If you don’t enjoy your job, I have a secret for you….most people don’t!
 But just admit you don’t like working and don’t use kids as an excuse not to go out to work.
 If you choose to stay at home with the babies and can afford to do so without relying on handouts from the state/society/random neighbours, good for you but please stop claiming that your kids are job.
 They aren’t.
 Not by any definition.
 And lastly, don’t assume that people who are gainfully employed are in anyway part-time parents.
 They aren’t.
 Perhaps they might even end up creating better adjusted little humans.
 Who knows?
 The juries still out on that one.